 Have an unlimited supply of Goldfish crackers (preferably different colors and flavors).
 There is no problem that can’t be solved with Goldfish crackers.

-7 – Flat paint should never be used anywhere in your house.
-Semi-gloss will quickly become your best friend.
+Flat paint should never be used anywhere in your house.
+Semi-gloss will quickly become your best friend since scuffs and stains clean off so much more easily.

 Just keep muttering your new mantra… Let it go, Let it go, Let it go!
 What do think people should keep in mind when raising a boy?
 Any tips of your own you want to share about parenting boys or questions?